 Biofeedback helps coordinate the brain-heart-body processes, the authors wrote.
 This synchronicity defeats performance anxiety and gives musicians a feeling of “flow,” the authors said, which they defined as “when a person is functioning at peak capacity, including mind, body and energy.”

-The study appears in the current issue of Biofeedback, published by the Assn. for Applied Psychophysiology and Biofeedback.
+The study appeared in an issue of Biofeedback, published by the Assn. for Applied Psychophysiology and Biofeedback.

 From article Biofeedback technique eases musicians’ anxiety, by Shari Roan, Los Angeles Times.